leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

 **Proof.** We prove this by induction on :math:`n`.
 In the base case, when :math:`n = 0`, we have :math:`1 = 2^{0+1} - 1`, as required.

-For the induction step, fix :math:`n`, and assume the *induction hypothesis*
+For the induction step, fix :math:`n`, and assume the *inductive hypothesis*

 .. math::